andreasneuber/docker-based-e2e-tests/README.md

 ## Idea.
 What does this do?
 We want to run End-to-End tests in a Gitlab pipeline using Docker in Docker (DinD).
 - The "application under test" runs in a Docker container.
-- The tests itself run also in a Docker container and are directed to the "application under test" container.
+- The tests itself run also in a Docker container and are aimed to the "application under test" container.
 - The test report is being copied from the tests container into the build directory of the GitLab pipeline and saved as artifact.

 ## Steps